mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 - Signals should always have a 1:1 mapping with slots
 - Makes it obvious if the combo is broken

-Signals and slots should always be paired up, but never more.
+Signals and slots should always be paired up, but never more than 1:1.
 It can look like one signal and slot is working as tested, which then hides the fact you unintentionally broke 3 other slots.